JochenTimmermans/code-katas/README.md

 # Code Katas

-This is a set of code katas - exercises for practicing one's form.
+This is a collection of code katas - exercises for practicing one's coding form.

 According to wikipedia
 ```
 Kata is a Japanese word meaning "form".
 It refers to a detailed choreographed pattern of martial arts movements made to be practised alone.
 ```

-So focus on the process, hone your skill.

 ## Guidelines